gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 You can only import!
 No trace of the option in the code, and no added definition for the entirety of the code base.
 Modules enforce a more robust solution for config macros, and without spilling macros in the code.

-## A Resonable Compromise
+## A Reasonable Compromise

-Do I believe macros support in module should never be added?
+Do I believe macros support in modules should never be added?
 No. I'm not enthusiastic about supporting macros in modules, but I still believe a reasonable compromise can be made.

 I don't want to transform the `import` directive into a preprocessor directive.